UST-Robotics-Team/Software-Tutorial-2022/Tutorial 3 - Advanced IO/PWM.md

 1. In catergories, click **Timers** then choose the timer you want to use.

     Setup the **Mode** same as the figure shown.
+    It's fine if you only get 1 channel.

     ![](https://i.imgur.com/53oLWQH.png)

-2. Set the **Parameter Settings** same as the figure shown
+2. Set the **Parameter Settings** same as the figure shown *(Supposedly, You don't have to change anything)*

     ![](https://i.imgur.com/aNtON0o.png)
 3. **IMPORTANT:** Enable the global interupt of the timer.